-Over 70 percent of the good habitat for big peacocks in the Amazon is walled off by sand bank barriers with depths less than three feet.
-River Plate’s solution to that problem is the use of float planes to reach pre-positioned River Trains powered by shallow-draft tugs that can penetrate all but the shallowest of headwaters.
-The result is great fishing and the ultimate in client comfort.
-Typically, a River Plate client can count on being moved at least twice during a week of fishing to ensure access to new, un-fished water where the biggest fish have not been disturbed.
+Most of the good habitat for big peacocks in the Amazon is walled off by sand-bank barriers with depths less than three feet.
+Most Amazon outfitters cannot even reach these areas, much less maneuver inside them.
+River Plate blasts through these impediments by using float planes to reach pre-positioned River Trains powered by shallow-draft tugs that can penetrate all but the shallowest of headwaters.

 River Plate Anglers has pushed hard to implement successful stewardship initiatives that put communities in charge of their local resources.
 Utilizing our long term Community Based Preservation Policy and structure, River Plate Anglers has persuaded Communities to ban all commercial fishing and almost all lumbering, and it has helped reduce the amount of high-negative-impact farming taking place in a number of water basins.
 We have promoted sustainable activities as milk and derivatives production, exotic fruit processing, artisan souvenir production, fishing lure production as well as organic vegetable growing for which we generate a sustainable demand throughout our sport fishing and eco-tourism operations.
 In 2019 these activities brought benefits to 80% of the families in the Communities of the rivers where we operate.